The Board & Subcommittees

 Prior to this, Delia spent 14 years at Sky in a variety of different role, including as Chief Commercial Officer of Sky Italia, Director of Broadband & Telephony for Sky UK, as Managing Director for Sky Ireland, and as Commercial Director for Sky Networks.
 Before joining Sky, she spent four years as a strategy consultant and at Pearson plc, and she holds an MA in Modern History and an MPhil in International Relations from Oxford University.
 She has three daughters and is passionate about encouraging female participation in sport.

-- Diane Modahl MBE
+- Diane Edwards MBE

-Diane Modahl MBE
+Diane Edwards MBE

 Non-Executive Director